Make Your Drive From Louisville to Franklin the Best Yet

 The “mother church,” the Ryman Auditorium, is just around the corner from Broadway.
 It was the home to the Grand Ole Opry from the 1940s-1970s, the birthplace of bluegrass music, and brought the likes of Elvis Presley, Patsy Cline, and Johnny Cash to the world.
 The auditorium still operates and offers shows today from all entertainment genres amidst the growing Nashville scene.
 You can check out backstage or self-guided tour until 4:30 p.m.
 CST daily.

 Interested in the history of country music?
 The Country Music Hall of Fame offers exhibits on different artists and their journey through country music history.
-Everything from the artist's different tour outfits to voice recordings and photographs
+Everything from the artist’s different tour outfits to voice recordings and photographs tell the stories of those who make up the importance of this evolving genre.

 DINNER: FRANKLIN, TENNESSEE